What type of side effects will the patient experience?

 Eating and drinking – It is important that patients eat well and drink plenty of fluids every day (about 2 litres).
 A dietician or nutritionist can help plan meals and ensure that the right foods are eaten to maintain good health whilst undergoing treatment.

 Hair loss – Radiotherapy can cause hair loss but only in the area being treated.
 Most will be temporary and will grow back within 2-3 months of treatment finishing.

 Sore skin – During treatment the skin can become red and sore and it is important that it is not irritated.
-Shaving, deodorants, perfumes or lotions should be avoided unless they have been recommended by the team caring for the patient or a trusted source.
+Shaving, deodorants, perfumes or lotions should be avoided unless they have been recommended by the team caring for the patient.
 Protection from sun and extreme temperatures is also important.
 The affected area can be washed gently using a mild unperfumed soap (e.g. baby soap) and patted dry.
 If a skin reaction is observed, a doctor may prescribe or suggest a suitable cream or lotion.